 Once you’ve solved your sinus problem, I recommend that you continue to use the neti pot once daily, but without the garlic infusion.
 If you like, you can add the garlic infusion once in a while, just to keep things extra clean.
 If you keep up the neti pot habit, you’ll be amazed at how free and clear your sinuses feel!
 You’ll also get a huge boost to your Flowing Zen practice because your breathing will improve tremendously.

 If you have questions, comments, or a success story, please post them below!
 Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health challenges.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
-In addition to my blog, I also teach online courses, and also lead in-person retreats and workshops.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.